nayakrujul/python-plus/README.md

 ## Example

-This Python script to get the factors of an number, n is 43 characters:
+This Python script to get the factors of a given number, n, is 43 characters:

 ```python
 print([i for i in range(1,n+1) if not n%i])